 All Research Articles must include a "Research in Context" section.

 Short Reports are brief communications dealing with Case Studies or information on Clinical Trials [including the negative results and/or adverse events in clinical studies].
 Short Reports will also cover brief articles on the utility or potential applications of a new technique, instruments or analytical approaches; rather than the detail of the technique per se, which can be references for readers interested in complete technical details.
 These articles should educate and inform readers by comparing or contrasting new approaches/techniques with established ones and highlighting the pros and cons of each.

-Short Reports must include an abstract of approximately 150 words.
-Length may not exceed 1,500 words, a maximum of 20 references, no more than two figures, boxes or tables.
+Short Reports using the IMRAD format (specifically, INTRODUCTION, METHODS, RESULTS, DISCUSSION, using all uppercase letters followed by a colon and space), not exceeding 150 words.
+Length may not exceed 1,500 words(excluding the abstract, references, figures, and tables), a maximum of 20 references, no more than two figures, boxes or tables.

 Research News is designed to highlight recent events, advances or developments (e.g., grants awarded, new funding opportunities, calendar of events, conference reports and abstracts of papers presented at international meetings) that might be a particular interest to the research community.
 The articles should inform not only a general audience but also offer an expert a balanced interpretation of the advances, developments or events being reported.
 The article should be restricted to report only novel and interesting information.
 Articles should be written in a lively style, giving brief essential background, putting recent advances in context and providing insight on future perspectives and direction.
 Rather than including extensive background information, the reader should be directed, via a citation, to an appropriate review article or text.